 Encourages ownership: Team members are more likely to follow a process they helped shape.
 Transparency ensures that the repository is a trusted single source of truth that reflects the reality of the work.

 Promotes accountability: With clearly defined roles, everyone knows who can suggest a change and who has the authority to publish it.
 This creates a continuous-improvement loop without sacrificing security or quality.
-For example, with Lucid’s Process Accelerator, the process manager can create process repositories while the process owner is responsible for creating process documentation within the repository.
+For example, with Lucid’s Process Accelerator, the accelerator manager can create process repositories while the process owner is responsible for creating process documentation within the repository.

 Democratizing processes don't mean everyone edits everything.
 It means every team member has a voice, but the process governor has the final say.
 A core part of process governance is knowing when to clear the clutter and delete outdated or ineffective processes.